mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
 <p>You can now create and manage seed lists in Journey Optimizer.
-A seed list consists of test email addresses you send an email to before sending it to your actual audience.
-Use this capability to monitor the email copies sent out and ensure that all display formats, URLs, images and links, are correct.</p>
+A seed list consists of internal addresses which can be added to your actual audience and receive the exact same message as the targeted profiles at the delivery execution time.
+Use this capability to monitor the sent out communications and ensure that all display formats, URLs, images and links are correct.</p>
 <img src="../configuration/assets/seed-list-details.png">
 <!--p>For more information, refer to the <a href="../audience/get-started-audience-orchestration.md">detailed documentation</a>.</p-->
 </td>